Pype Hayes: History

-Features and facilities
+Notable Places

 Pype Hayes Hall remains today and was auctioned by Birmingham City Council in February 2012.
 It is now in private hands.
 The hall was sold in November 2013 for £25,000 to private investors with plans to create a hotel and leisure complex.
 As of November 2019 the hall still lies derelict with no development.
 Surrounding the hall is a 100 acre park called Pype Hayes Park which hosts a funfair and used to be the site for a large City Council funded bonfire and firework display to celebrate Guy Fawkes Night.
 This has not been held for a number of years due to cuts in City resources.
 Adjacent to the park is Pype Hayes Golf Course, which was opened in 1933.
-The two are separated by Plants Brook which flows beneath the Eachelhurst Road.
+The two are separated by Plants Brook which flows beneath the Eachelhurst Road and drains into the River Tame after flowing underneath Castle Vale.

+The parish church for Pype Hayes is St Mary's Church, which opened in 1929.

+The Bagot Arms

 At the Eachelhurst Road – Chester Road junction was a pub called The Bagot Arms.
-This closed in 2019.
-An arson attack on the pub during on 5 August 2021 resulted in devastation of the pub building and the likelihood of the building now being demolished and the site cleared for apartments.
+This closed in 2019 and a cannabis farm was later discovered in the empty lot.
+June 2021 saw an alleged arson attack followed by another in August 2021 which resulted in the demolition of the remaining parts of the building in late 2023, with the site now sitting empty to date, although plans for the site to be converted into 51 apartments were approved in 2022.

-The parish church for Pype Hayes is St Mary's Church, which opened in 1929.

 Transport

 The A38 passes through the area.
 The road is used by several National Express West Midlands services which travel through Stockland Green to the Aston Expressway, or travel in opposite directions into Sutton Coldfield, Erdington, Walmley and Castle Bromwich.

 There are no rail facilities in the area, however, further up the Chester Road is Chester Road railway station on the Cross-City Line.
 Also in close proximity are Erdington and Water Orton railway stations.

+Mayor of the West Midlands Andy Street included a tram stop in Pype Hayes, as well as one in the nearby Minworth, and the reopening of the abandoned Penns railway station as Walmley, which would serve as the closest railway station for the eastern portion of Pype Hayes.

+Election results

+The Birmingham City Council ward of Pype Hayes was created from the Tyburn Ward for the 2018 election.

+Basharat Mahmood is the current councillor for the ward of Pype Hayes.